Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.1.10
+⨠ 🛸 Avoiding the mess
+Phind changed its UI, so the extension was a bit lost.
+Now, it's back on track!
+Sorry for the inconvenience!

 # 2.1.5
 ⨠ ⭐ New branding, same extension, always better!
 "Save My Phind" is now "Save my Chatbot"!
 But it's still exporting your Phind threads, don't worry!